Goldeneye (estate): Hotel and resort

 Rather than a traditional hotel, Goldeneye resort is a compound of tropical buildings, gardens and private beaches.
 It closed in 2007 for major additions and renovations, and reopened in December 2010.

+According to Condé Nast Traveler, "Few places manage to condense the sheer joy of island living as successfully as Jamaica's favorite hotel."
+The magazine described the hotel as "hip, friendly, respectful."
+In August 2024, Caribbean Journal ranked Goldeneye resort as one of the 10 best hotels in Jamaica.

 Guests

 Fleming's Goldeneye became the social epicenter of Jamaica's north coast along with nearby Firefly owned by Noël Coward, and Bolt House, owned by Chris Blackwell's mother, Blanche, who was a long time friend of Fleming.
-The property was equally popular with a coterie of Hollywood stars and British literary greats as it was British aristocrats and international heads of state.
-Errol Flynn, Lucian Freud, Truman Capote, Patrick Leigh Fermor, the Duchess of Devonshire, Princess Margaret, and Prime Minister Anthony Eden were all visitors.
+The property was popular with a coterie of Hollywood stars and British literary greats as it was British aristocrats and international heads of state.
+Errol Flynn, Lucian Freud, Truman Capote, Patrick Leigh Fermor, the Duchess of Devonshire, Princess Margaret and Prime Minister Anthony Eden were visitors.

-The Goldeneye of the Blackwell era has also attracted celebrities, both as his friends and resort guests, among them Grace Jones, Bono, Naomi Campbell, Michael Caine, Pierce Brosnan, Harrison Ford, Johnny Depp, Kate Moss, and Richard Branson.
+The Goldeneye of the Blackwell era has also attracted celebrities, both as his friends and resort guests, among them Martha Stewart, Grace Jones, Bono (who would later co-author and perform the title song of the Bond movie "Golden Eye"), Naomi Campbell, Michael Caine, Pierce Brosnan, Harrison Ford, Johnny Depp, Kate Moss, and Richard Branson.
 Sting wrote "Every Breath You Take" at Fleming's writing desk while vacationing on the estate in 1982.

+In 2015, Anthony Bourdain stayed at Goldeneye, which was featured in the fourth season of the series Anthony Bourdain: Parts Unknown.
+Bourdain thanked Blackwell for hosting him and for "many excellent rum punches."

+English-Albanian singer Dua Lipa stayed at Goldeneye in 2023.
+Adele has also stayed at Goldeneye, claiming she "met God" and "baptized herself" at the resort.

 Garden

-A tradition, which was started by Sir Anthony Eden when he and his wife, Clarissa, planted a Santa Maria tree before departing from Goldeneye, is still ongoing.
+Sir Anthony Eden started a tree-planting tradition at Goldeneye when he and his wife, Clarissa, planted a Santa Maria tree before departing from the hotel, and the tradition is still ongoing.
 Today, there are hundreds of mango, lime, orange and ackee trees in the garden.
-Each was planted by a guest, and has a small plaque saying who planted it and when.
-A $1,000 required donation goes to the Oracabessa Foundation.
+Each was planted by a guest, with a plaque stating who planted it and when.
+A $1,000 required donation goes to the Oracabessa Foundation, which promotes sustainable development in the town of Oracabessa.